Note: This document references views and actions that are only available to Echo Administrators

 - UserID - (Mandatory) This is the Echo unique identifier for the account.
 It is the ID that was created when the account was created.

-- External ID - Remove unless you are changing
+- External ID - Remove unless you are changing (Recommend field for all users.
+Data from SIS)

 - Last Name - Remove unless you are changing